scvae/scvae/README.md

 You will first need to install its dependencies by yourself.
 This can be done by running

-	$ pip install numpy scipy scikit-learn tensorflow-gpu tensorflow-probability-gpu pandas tables matplotlib seaborn pillow
+	$ pip install numpy scipy scikit-learn tensorflow-gpu tensorflow-probability pandas tables loompy matplotlib seaborn pillow importlib_resources

-(If you do not have a GPU supported by TensorFlow, install the standard version by replacing `tensorflow-gpu` and `tensorflow-probability-gpu` with `tensorflow` and `tensorflow-probability`, respectively.)
+(If you do not have a GPU supported by TensorFlow, install the standard version by replacing `tensorflow-gpu` with `tensorflow`.)

 After this, you can clone this tool to an appropriate folder: